adlnet/xAPI-Spec/xAPI.md

 These rules **do not** apply when retrieving a single Statement using "statementId" or "voidedStatementId" query parameters.

+'Targeting Statements' means that one Statement (the targeting Statement) includes the Statement Id of another Statement (the targeted Statement) as a Statemnent Reference either as the object of the Statement or within the "statement" property of the Context.

 For filter parameters which are not time or sequence based (that is, other than "since", "until", or "limit"), Statements which target another Statement (by using a StatementRef as the Object of the Statement) will meet the filter condition if the targeted Statement meets